 Care should be taken when removing a Plecostomus from an aquarium for any reason.
-Spines can become easily entangled in nets and a Plecostomus will become lightning fast when it feels under threat.
+Spines can easily become entangled in nets and a Plecostomus will become lightning fast when it feels under threat.
 Using a baited fish trap or container with food inside that you can remove quickly when the Plecostomus swims in is probably the best option.

 Plecostomus are omnivores that scavenge incredibly well.
-Because of this they are often lovingly referred to as ‘garbage disposal’ with some in their natural habitat even eating carrion.
+Because of this they are often lovingly referred to as ‘garbage disposal’, with some in their natural habitat even eating carrion.
 In the aquarium, they often replicate this behavior by snacking on fish that have died and sunk to the bottom.

-If you want to give your Plecostomus a treat try Spirulina Veggie Algae Wafers from Amazon.
+If you want to give your Plecostomus a treat, try Spirulina Veggie Algae Wafers from Amazon.
 These herbivore-friendly food wafers are great for plecos, catfish and other veggie loving fish and even freshwater shrimp.
 Wafers are best used for bottom-feeding fish that are out-competed by faster-moving fish for pellets and flakes.
 The wafer form doesn’t allow the top feeders to hog all the food before the bottom feeders can get their share.

-Plecostomus can be difficult to sex as the only real telltale is that the females may appear thicker from above whilst the male may have thickened pectoral fins.
+Plecostomus can be difficult to sex as the only real telltale is that the females may appear thicker from above, whilst the male may have thickened pectoral fins.
 These things are not certain however and should not be taken as 100% proof of sexual difference.
 Bristlenose Plecos could be the exception to this rule as the males should have long bushy bristles whilst the females have short stubby ones if any!

-Despite the belief that a fair number of Plecostomus breed in captivity little is known about the actual process.
+Despite the belief that a fair number of Plecostomus breed in captivity, little is known about the actual process.
 What is known is that they tend to breed in caves with the female laying her eggs on a flat surface.
 The eggs are then looked after by the male until they hatch.
 During this time both male and female may become more aggressive to other fish in the aquarium and each other.

-If you want to try intentional spawning both the male and female Plecostomus should be fed up for several weeks on live or frozen foods before being moved to a separate tank to spawn.
+If you want to try intentional spawning, both the male and female Plecostomus should be fed up for several weeks on live or frozen foods before being moved to a separate tank to spawn.
 You should ensure that they have plenty of hiding spots to choose from in their spawning aquarium.

 On hatching, Plecostomus fry are voracious eaters and will need feeding frequently.
 Suggested foods for them include micro worm, brine shrimp, naupli, sinking tablets and disc-type foods.

-Due to their fairly peaceful nature and being a bottom dweller Plecostomus can be housed with a good variety of community fish.
+Due to their fairly peaceful nature and being a bottom dweller, Plecostomus can be housed with a good variety of community fish.
 These include species such as cichlids, tetras, gouramis, barbs, bettas, guppies, hatchets, loaches, mollies and platies.

 And finally, extreme caution should be applied to adding more than one Plecostomus to an aquarium.
 Many species will not tolerate each other and putting them together may result in a fight to the death.
-Mixing species is also not a good idea as they do not all thrive in the same environment and those who are more docile may suffer at the ‘spines’ of those who are more active.
+Mixing species is also not a good idea as they do not all thrive in the same environment and those which are more docile may suffer at the ‘spines’ of those who are more active.

 If you must have more than one Plecostomus, you should also be aware that you will need a huge aquarium that allows for them to have their own space.
 For the larger Plecostomus, this will need to be around 300 gallons.

-Fulfill these requirements and you will find owning a Plecostomus extremely rewarding.
+Fulfil these requirements and you will find owning a Plecostomus extremely rewarding.
 Not only will they help you keep your aquarium clean, but they will also entertain you on an evening when your other fish are going to sleep.
 If you’re lucky, they may also perform their wiggling glass dance and show you those huge suckered mouths!